 Tiffin, also issued in 1977 (at $175) and retired in 1980, is a male counterpart of Marigold and is 5.5” high.
 Perhaps his ‘mount’ is the same small frog seen atop The Baron but now all grown up?

 Two fairies were introduced during 1981.
-Ariel was a $385 open edition and is 4.5” high; retirement took place before 1988.
+Ariel was a $385 open edition and is 4.5” high; he was retired in 1983.
 He is clearly a continuation of the same design aesthetic as Marigold and Tiffin.
 There is no connection between this Ariel and the fairy/elf of the same name in Shakespeare’s The Tempest, who would never have been caught dead (or otherwise) riding on a grasshopper.
 In a leap of illogic that entirely defies explanation, a major online auction house sold one of these as supposedly being named “Calypso”!

 Melody was also introduced in 1981.
 She had a declared edition of 1000 which was probably later reduced.
 Her issue price was $725 but by 1988 her edition had been closed.
 This sculpture is 6” high.
 In the 1982 Cybis catalog Melody is described as being “Pip’s companion, who inclines her head to better hear the merry notes of his flute.”
 She too was designed by Lynn Klockner Brown.